emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site is very nice to look at, search works well. ✔️
 1. Players have built in subtitles for most content. ✔️
 1. It has movies, shows and anime. ✔️
-1. Site has no watchlists or history. ❌
+1. Site does not have watchlists, continue watching or history. ❌
 1. Has decent sorting, but better discoverability options could be added. ⚠️
 1. Site has occasional new tab popup, but is usable without adblocker. ⚠️
 1. Site doesn't work well or look great on mobile. ❌